In the days of the 2004 to 2008 house price boom, buying buy-to-let property seemed a positive way to make some extra income.

-Then things changed, instead of escalating, property prices first halted, then crashed, and horribly so.
+Then things changed, instead of escalating, property prices first halted, then crashed.
 As a result, houses which promised a guaranteed route to a handsome profit ended up a loss-making liability.

-Many landlords with buy-to-let properties felt, and continue to feel the full effect of this intense change of event.
-Rather than prosperous property owners, they became landlords in negative equity, saddled with all the resulting shortfalls and debts.
+Many landlords with buy-to-let properties felt, and continue to feel the full effect of this severe change of events.
+Rather than prosperous property owners, they became landlords in negative equity, with all the resulting shortfalls and debts.

-Do not confuse these buy-to-let investors with ultra-rich speculators who bought up apartment after apartment in London for the purpose of renting them out for mega rent.
+Do not confuse these buy-to-let investors with ultra-rich speculators who bought an apartment complex to rent them out for mega rent.

 Other buy-to-let landlords invested in property to let out to tenants who required rented accommodation.
 Today, many of those landlords own homes with negative equity.